voxpelli/node-vptweestream-demo/README.md

 ### Additional configuration options

 * **authentication** - if you want to lock down the site behind a simple authentication screen to avoid unwanted eyes on it - then specify a username and if you like a password and those will be required to access the site.
+* **theme** - if you want to add a different theme to the same repository, then specify the name of it here.

 ## How to run